so-dang-cool/z/README.md

 isLocalHost.test("https://localhost:443");
 ```

-Z can perform sophisticated combinations with:
+Z lets you perform sophisticated combinations with:

 * Static functions
 * Instance methods
-* Selection among many kinds of overloaded functions overloaded functions
+* Selection among many kinds of overloaded functions
+* Almost any function you can throw at it

 The above examples and more can be found in [Usage Examples](https://github.com/hiljusti/z/blob/HEAD/src/test/java/so/dang/cool/z/UsageExamples.java)